 After completion of a short online exam, with a passing score of 70% or higher, this program provides a Statement of Participation.

-With more than 30 years of experience in the field of MRI, the author of the best selling textbook series, the Reference Manual for Magnetic Resonance Safety, Implants and Devices, and the creater of the internationally popular website, www.MRIsafety.com, Dr. Frank G. Shellock is uniquely qualified to present the information in this program.
+With more than 40 years of experience in the field of MRI, Dr. Shellock has authored more than 280 publications in the peer-reviewed literature.
+His medical textbooks include the Reference Manual for Magnetic Resonance Safety, Implants and Devices (19 editions) and MRI Bioeffects, Safety, and Patient Management (2 editions).
+As an internationally respected, MRI safety researcher and educator, Dr. Shellock, is uniquely qualified to present the information in this program

 Educational Objectives